Dribbble invites giveaway

 1) send me an email at geral@hugofranca.com with:

-» A brief text about who you are (like name, and what you do, student, professional etc) and why you want to be on Dribbble.
+- a brief text about why you want to be on dribbble

-If you wish to leave a tweet that mentions @salleedesign with a link http://tinyurl.com/c4gwtle to this post it's always nice to give chances to everybody :)

-I will answer to the 2 lucky winners by email and make the results public over twitter and commenting here next week on monday 28 nov.